Rent Affordability Calculator for Landlords

 • Edge of policy - Use guarantors, higher deposit within legal limits, or advance rent where appropriate and lawful.

-How to use the August Rent-to-Income Calculator
+How to use the rent affordability calculator

 1. Pick Number of tenants and enter income (gross or net).